chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_1.md

 - Three highest prices for the `Bid`/Buy side.
 The highest will correspond to `Prc 1`, the second highest will correspond to `Prc 2`, and so on.
 - Three lowest prices for the `Ask`/Sell side.
 The lowest will correspond to `Prc 1`, the second lowest will correspond to `Prc 2`, and so on.

-The `Prc 1` will be the closest column to the `Matched` column, then lower<sup>th</sup> prices expand to to sides of it, something like this:
+The `Prc 1` will be the closest column to the `Matched` column, then lower<sup>th</sup> prices expand to two sides of it.
+Each `Prc` column will have a `Vol` column on the right side of it, something like this:

 ```plaintext
 ╔════════════╦═══════════════════════════════════════╦════════════════════╦═══════════════════════════════════════╗